Last Updated on October 4, 2022 by Forest Master

 - Broad Beans – sow November-March – harvest June onwards

 - Onions/Garlic – sow spring – harvest late autumn

-- Tomatoes – sow Feb-April and harvest from July-October
+- Tomatoes – sow Feb-April and harvest in July-October

 - Beetroot – sow March-July and Harvest from September

 These are just some ideas to get your creative (home-grown) juices flowing.
-If you want a more in-depth look, check out this blog that’ll walk you through.
+If you want a more in-depth look, check out this blog that’ll walk you through it.

 Moreover, when it comes to allotment ideas for beginners, there are other things to consider.
 Beetroot, turnips and rhubarb are easy to grow but expensive to buy.
 Parsnips (imagine homegrown roast parsnips!), cauliflower and sweet potatoes are cheap to buy but take up a lot of space!
 It’s important to plan so you get the best return from your allotment.

 Got an allotment without a water supply that leaves you thirsty for tips?
 We’d recommend investing in a plastic barrel (or even an unwanted bin) that traps rain.
 Speak to the groundskeeper and ‘plot’ a plan, perhaps they could refill it for you?
 An allotment idea for beginners is to make sure you keep it covered, where possible, to stop water from going stagnant.

 Those shady people assigned you a plot without the sun?
 Not to worry, you can make it work for you.
 Firstly, the solution to this is as individual as you are.
 Work out how much sun your plot gets, how do you do that?
 Check out this video that’ll talk you through the process.